pactflow/docs.pactflow.io/website/docs/docs/user-interface/settings/authentication.md

 You can enable SSO user authentication using either Github or Google.
 Pactflow also supports authenticating with a SAML IDP on supported plans, please <a href="mailto:support@pactflow.io">email the Pactflow team</a> to enable that.

-_NOTE:_ &nbsp; SSO users are autmatically provisioned when they first authenticate.
+SSO users are automatically provisioned when they first authenticate.

+**NOTE:** &nbsp; Changing these settings may require users to either do a hard refresh in their browser (CTRL-F5 on Windows and Linux, CMD-R on Mac OSX) before the next time they try login, or may require them to clear their browser cookies and cache.

 ## GitHub Authentication